IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 There are several microservices used in this app

-Core MicroServices:
+#Core MicroServices:

-Proxy: HAProxy based, and is responsible for surfacing the collection of APIs as a single facade for the entire application.
+- Proxy: HAProxy based, and is responsible for surfacing the collection of APIs as a single facade for the entire application.
-WebApp: Webapp is a simple nginx process that serves the static files that comprise the front-end of the UI.
+- WebApp: Webapp is a simple nginx process that serves the static files that comprise the front-end of the UI.
-Player: Players, are represented by the player Java microservice service, which provides a public API for CRUD operations, and for managing API tokens.
+- Player: Players, are represented by the player Java microservice service, which provides a public API for CRUD operations, and for managing API tokens.
-Auth: Java microservice to allow players to connect and identify themselves via a selected "social login"
+- Auth: Java microservice to allow players to connect and identify themselves via a selected "social login"
-Mediator: The Mediator service is implemented in Java using WebSphere Liberty, and connects players to rooms over Websockets
+- Mediator: The Mediator service is implemented in Java using WebSphere Liberty, and connects players to rooms over Websockets
-Map: The Map service is a Java EE application running on WebSphere Liberty that provides a public REST API using JAX-RS.
+- Map: The Map service is a Java EE application running on WebSphere Liberty that provides a public REST API using JAX-RS.
 It stores data in a NoSQL data store, either couchdb or Cloudant
-Room:
+Room: Java based room implementation

-Platform Services:
+#Platform Services:
-Amalgam8: Amalgam8 supplies Registry, and a Controller, via which it implements the Service Discovery, and Service Proxying
+- Amalgam8: Amalgam8 supplies Registry, and a Controller, via which it implements the Service Discovery, and Service Proxying
-Kafka: Publish/Subscribe solution used by Amalgam8
+- Kafka: Publish/Subscribe solution used by Amalgam8

 Everything would be hosted on a Kubernetes Cluster where you can access your own GameOn app from anywhere.